source-foundry/font-line/README.md

 #### Vertical Metrics Modifications

-font-line currently supports automated line spacing modifications to a user-defined percentage of the TypoAscender to TypoDescender metric (often defined with the same value as the font units per em metric).
+font-line supports automated line spacing modifications to a user-defined percentage of the TypoAscender to TypoDescender metric (often defined with the same value as the font units per em metric).
 This delta value will be abbreviated as TA:TD below.

 ##### `percent` Sub-Command Usage